 Many people have never heard of SR22 or FR44 certificates before being notified that they must get one.
-If you’re one of those people, you probably have many questions before applying for one.
+If you’re one of those people, you probably have many questions.
 The experienced professionals at UltraCar Insurance have made a list of SR22 FAQs to answer your questions and address your inquiries.
 If you don’t find your question in the list below, feel free to discuss your concerns with us through a quick phone call.

 FAQ #1- Why Does the DMV Require an SR22 filing?

 The state requires drivers to file an SR22 through their auto insurance company when they want to reinstate their suspended license.
 It’s proof of ‘Safety and Responsibility’ following convictions for reckless driving, accumulating tickets, uninsured accidents, invalid licenses, not paying child support, and similar offenses.
 However, if you have a substance-related DUI or DWI conviction in Virginia, you’d have to file an FR44 certificate instead.

 FAQ #2- How Long Do I Need SR22?

 The amount of time the state requires you to maintain an SR22 filing varies depending on the frequency and severity of an offense and the state laws.
 However, most states require drivers to file SR22s for three to five years.
 The state could extend the requirement if the driver commits more severe violations during this time.
 SR22 insurance could also become a permanent requirement after multiple infractions.
 As soon as your SR22 requirement is satisfied, you should request your auto insurance carrier to terminate the filing; it doesn’t usually fall off your record automatically.

 FAQ #3- Does an SR22 Impact the Insurance Rate?